China State Construction Engineering

 While most of the assets of CSCEC were floated in the stock exchange as China State Construction Engineering Corporation Limited (CSCECL), CSCEC retained some assets such as schools and hospitals, as well as the stake in China Construction International Corporation (中国对外建设总公司) which was not able to be transferred.
 Thus, CSCEC granted the listed company supervising rights.

+This construction firm has built several of the world’s tallest buildings and largest construction megaprojects (see Projects list below.)

 Corporate structure

 The CSCEC has numerous branches or subsidiaries.
 It is divided into five main divisions and twelve traditional core business areas, including eight Group's engineering offices and four Design Institutes, as well as its own national research laboratory.
 The main business units of the group are planning and design, project development, equipment leasing, trade, construction and facilities management.